ethereum/aleth/doc/generating_tests.rst

 If changes in the cpp-client was necessary, also file a pull-request there.

-Converting a GeneralStateTest Case into a BlockchainTest Case
+Advanced: Converting a GeneralStateTest Case into a BlockchainTest Case
 =============================================================

+In the tests repository, each GeneralStateTest is eventually translated into a BlockchainTest.
+This can be done by the following sequence of commands.

 .. code::